Tarnadas/orderly-v2-examples-ts/DOCS-TODO.md

 See https://chainlist.org/

-### missing account registration information

-Like the one here: https://testnet-docs-api-evm.orderly.network/?shell#user-flow-walkthrough-accounts-access-keys-account-registration

-It should be before "Authentication" and it needs to be made clear, that you don't need to send the required headers from Authentication for these requests.

 ### missing domain for EIP-712 signing

 I couldn't find anywhere in the docs what I need to use for the domain for EIP-712.
 See: